 Title insurance policies typically cover the most common title defects as mentioned above.
 The amount of coverage you have will depend on the policy you purchase.
 You can purchase a policy that covers the full value of your property or you can purchase a policy with limited coverage.

-This is why it’s so important to conduct a thorough search of public records before you purchase a property.
-You want to make sure that there are no problems with the title so that you can be fully protected.
+This is why it’s so important to thoroughly search public records before you purchase a property.
+You want to ensure that there are no problems with the title so that you can be fully protected.